The Very Rev.

 In 2005 he left corporate accounting to join the cathedral staff as Canon Verger and Liturgist.
 During this time he completed seminary requirements at The Episcopal Theological School at Los Angeles (previously in Claremont) and the Church Divinity School of the Pacific in Berkeley and was ordained to the diaconate in 2013 by the Rt.
 Rev. James Mathes during the Sunday morning Holy Eucharist at St Paul’s Cathedral.

-Rev. Richard grew up in northern Wisconsin where he was deeply rooted in the Episcopal tradition.
-Before ordination, some formative experiences shaped who he is as a priest today, including volunteering in the dense, economically challenged areas of South Africa.
-After that, he served in various capacities in the Episcopal diocese of Newark, in northern New Jersey, where he was raised up for ordination by All Saints, Hoboken.
+The Rev. Canon Richard Hogue Jr. grew up in northern Wisconsin where he was deeply rooted in the Episcopal tradition while also attending a small, biblically fundamentalist Christian school.
+After graduating from Wabash College (BA Religion, 2009), some formative experiences shaped who he is as a priest today, including volunteering in economically challenged areas of South Africa.
+He then served in various capacities in the Episcopal diocese of Newark, in northern New Jersey, where he was raised up for ordination by All Saints, Hoboken.
 He then attended seminary at the Church Divinity School of the Pacific in Berkeley.

-Richard served as the Vicar of Christ Church-Harrison and as the Missioner for three Episcopal churches in Jersey City, all in the diocese of Newark.
-The Reverend Richard Hogue Jr. came to San Diego as the Associate Rector at St. Andrew’s, Encinitas, in 2017 and in April 2020 served as the Vicar of Holy Cross.
+Following ordination in 2016, he first served as a vicar of one and missioner for three urban congregations in the diocese of Newark.
+He came to San Diego as the Associate Rector at St. Andrew’s, Encinitas, in late 2017 and in April 2020 served as the Vicar of Holy Cross until he accepted the call to St. Paul’s Cathedral in late 2021.
 He is joined in ministry by his wife Maura, also a life-long Episcopalian, with degrees in Religious Studies and Education.
-Richard is especially excited to bring his experiences to the ministry of St. Paul’s Cathedral and its mission field!
+Richard is a fan of the Packers, the NBA, Padres games at Petco Park, as well as Star Wars, Star Trek, Disneyland, and dogs.